-The red variety comes from France, Synonyms are Martelet, Persagne Douce, Petite Mondeuse, Salagnin, Sérène, Servagin, Servagne, Servagnie, Servagnien, Servagnin and Servanit.
-However, it may not be with the Swiss canton Vaud cultivated variety Servagnin (on Klonmutant of Pinot Noir ) be confused.
-According to done in 2013 DNA analysis it is a presumably natural cross between Mondeuse Noire with an unknown partner.
+The red grape variety comes from France, Synonyms are Martelet, Persagne Douce, Petite Mondeuse, Salagnin, Sérène, Servagin, Servagneien, Servagnie, Servagnien, Servagnin and Servanit.
+However, it must not be the same as in the Swiss canton Vaud cultivated variety Servagnin (on Klonmutant of Pinot Noir ) can be confused.
+According to in 2013 DNA analysis is a presumably natural cross between Mondeuse Noire with an unknown partner.
 However, this is based on only 20 DNA markers (see under molecular Genetics ).
-The early ripening vine yields dark reds.
-She will be at the Isère in Savoy cultivated and is in Vin de Savoie authorized.
-In the 1950s, she still occupied about 400 hectares; in 2010, however, no more stocks were reported (Statistics Kym Anderson ).
+The early ripening vine produces dark-colored red wines.
+It is located on the Isère in Savoy cultivated and is in Vin de Savoie authorized.
+In the 1950s, it still occupied around 400 hectares; in 2010, however, no more stocks were shown (Statistics Kym Anderson ).